hackclub/hackclub/workshops/personal_website/README.md

 ### 4) Centering the Body

-Then to center everything on the page
+Now to center everything on the page:

 1. Type the below CSS code underneath our previous CSS code. _Remember, don't copy and paste._